 One of the most common problems faced by many Australian car owners is the growth of car mould across the interiors of the vehicle, especially your car seats.
-This problem is often faced when the car is not used for many weeks or months or where the car has been left in a place which is wet or moist.
+This problem is often faced when the car is not used for many weeks or months or where the car has been left in a place that is wet or moist.

 First thing’s first – safety!